Provably convergent stochastic fixed-point algorithm for free-support Wasserstein barycenter of continuous non-parametric measures: Introduction

-In this subsection, we review in detail two streams of research that are closely related to our study, namely free-support methods for approximating Wasserstein barycenters and statistical estimation approaches of the optimal transport map.
+We mention in detail three streams of literature that are closely related to our study, which include free-support algorithms for approximating the Wasserstein barycenter, variants of the entropy-regularized Wasserstein barycenter, and various approaches for estimating the OT map.